Magnitude 6.2 quake hits off Chile coast, no damage reported

 SANTIAGO A magnitude 6.2 earthquake struck off the northern coast of Chile on Friday, the U.S. Geological Survey said, although there were no initial reports of damage.

-The USGS said the quake's epicentre was located 18 miles (29 kilometres) below the seabed, 82 miles (132 km) southwest of Antofagasta.
+The USGS said the quake's epicenter was located 18 miles (29 kilometers) below the seabed, 82 miles (132 km) southwest of Antofagasta.

 The quake, initially reported as a magnitude 6.0, struck at 6 p.m.
 (2100 GMT).